JOB TITLE: Director of Philanthropy

 - Articulates, compellingly, the mission and vision of the organization/programs.

 - Adept at engaging, cultivating, soliciting, and stewarding individuals from all walks of life and varying philanthropic capacity level.

 - Ability to work closely and collaboratively with colleagues.

 - Bachelor's degree in business, communication, marketing, or public relations; advanced degree a plus.

-- Minimum of 5 years proven experience in fund development; experience in higher education and/or healthcare a plus.
+- Proven experience in fund development or sales required; experience in higher education and/or healthcare a plus.